 This question is important as it is claimed the Islamic rules prohibiting alcohol were revealed gradually over a period of time to make the process of social change easier.
-This notion of gradualism of Islamic legislation was adopted by many classical and modern scholars.
-Based on the gradual development of the prohibition of khamr, they argued that the nature of the Shari'ah is evidently to make things easy so that Muslims can readily receive its rules and practice them.
-It is further argued by some modern scholars such as Yusuf al-Qaradawi that the societies not subjected by the rules of Islamic Shari'ah can be changed in a similar manner by gradually applying the rules of Islamic Shari'ah rather than instantaneousness.
-This notion of gradualism in applying Shariah is in conformity with the objectives of Ikhwan Muslimoon (Muslim Brotherhood), an international Sunni Islamist movement that aims at establishing of a worldwide Caliphate or universal Islamic state through gradual and peaceful means.
+This notion of gradualism of Islamic legislation was adopted by some scholars.
+Based on the gradual development of the prohibition of khamr, they argued that the nature of the shari'ah is evidently to make things easy so that Muslims can readily receive its rules and practice them.
+It is further argued by some modern scholars such as Yusuf al-Qardawi that societies not subjected by the rules of Islamic Shari'ah can be changed in a similar manner by gradually applying the rules of Islamic Shari'ah rather than instantaneous.

-This issue whilst discussed historically by the Muslim jurists remains controversial.
-This answer will consider these discussions and the evidences relied upon and it seeks to provide a more deeply considered response.
-Evidences
+This issue, whilst discussed historically by the Muslim jurists, remains controversial.
+This answer will consider these discussions and the evidences relied upon whilst seeking to provide a more considered response.

 1. وَمِن ثَمَرَاتِ النَّخِيلِ وَالْأَعْنَابِ تَتَّخِذُونَ مِنْهُ سَكَرًا وَرِزْقًا حَسَنًا (النحل 67)

-And (We grant you nourishment) from the fruit of date-palms and vines: from it you derive intoxicants as well as goodful rizq (substance). (al-Naḥl:67)
+And (We grant you nourishment) from the fruit of date-palms and vines: from it you derive intoxicants as well as good provision.
+(Qur'an 16:67)

 2. يَسْأَلُونَكَ عَنِ الْخَمْرِ وَالْمَيْسِرِ قلْ فِيهِمَا إِثْمٌ كَبِيرٌ وَمَنَافِعُ لِلنَّاسِ